Menu

 Ian C. Langtree Author Credentials: Ian is the founder and Editor-in-Chief of Disabled World, a leading resource for news and information on disability issues.
 With a global perspective shaped by years of travel and lived experience, Ian is a committed proponent of the Social Model of Disability-a transformative framework developed by disabled activists in the 1970s that emphasizes dismantling societal barriers rather than focusing solely on individual impairments.
 His work reflects a deep commitment to disability rights, accessibility, and social inclusion.
 To learn more about Ian's background, expertise, and accomplishments, visit his .

-Track the evolving Bundibugyo Ebola outbreak in DRC and Uganda: case counts, deaths, cross-border spread, and the latest WHO response and risk levels.
-Published: 2026/06/09.
+Tracking the 2026 Bundibugyo Ebola outbreak in DR Congo and Uganda, with dated case and death counts, cross-border spread, and WHO risk levels and response.
+Published: 9 Jun 2026.

 South Africa Ready to Deal with Ebola